RyanS42/For-and-while-loops/README.md

-# Interactive Console using For and While loops only.
+# Interactive Console using For and While loops.